 - 4 Angelic Bakehouse Burger Buns

-- 4 slices low-sodium Swiss cheese (We used Sargento thin-slice Swiss.)
+- 4 slices low-sodium, thin sliced Swiss cheese

 - Place each piece between 2 slices of parchment paper or cling wrap.
 With a large spatula (or the bottom of a sauce pan,) push down uniformly on the meat so it is about 1/2 or 3/4 of an inch thick.
 Do not attempt to make the burger round.
-It should have jaggedly edges and an un-uniform shape.
-Make a small hallow (about the diameter of a golf ball) in the center of the burger with your thumb.
-This hallow will disappear when cooking.
-It prevents the burger from puffing up into a ball shape.
+It should have jagged edges and an irregular shape.
+The irregular outer edges will cook up crisp, which is the beauty of this burger.

 - Remove from heat, place a slice of Swiss cheese over each burger, and tent loosely with tin foil.
-The temp of the resting meat will continue to climb to 145º, which is a perfect medium-rare burger!
+The resting meat temperature will continue to climb to 145º, which is a perfect medium-rare burger!

-- While burgers rest for 5-7 minutes, place the halves of the buns on the side of the grill, or wrap them in foil and place on grill, if the coals are still very hot.
+- While burgers rest for 5-7 minutes, place the halves of the buns on the side of the grill, or wrap them in foil and place on grill grates.